multiple hobbies on a desk

 Is Being a Scanner Just Being Flaky?

-The real problem is that most of us were taught that losing interest equals failure.
+No. The real problem is that most of us were taught that losing interest equals failure.

 But scanners aren’t scattered, flaky, or unmotivated.
 We’re expansive.
 We thrive when we get to follow our fascinations, cross pollinate ideas, and stay curious.
+What looks like inconsistency to other people is often growth, evolution, and creative pattern recognition.

 You’re not “too much.”